 We shall begin with some brief remarks on the motivation for this course and its objectives.
-There are many valid intellectual reasons for studying the history of mathematics, but probably the most compelling reason for this particular course is the State of California's History of Mathematics requirements for teacher certification in mathematics.
+There are many valid intellectual reasons for studying the history of mathematics, but probably the most compelling reason for this particular course is the State of California's History of Mathematics requirement for teacher certification in mathematics.
 The latter appear in the 2003 document on standards for teacher preparation, and the portions on the history of mathematics have been particularly strong.
 We shall discuss the latter specifically when we summarize the course contents later in this unit.

 For several reasons it is not feasible to cover the entire history of mathematics in a single ten week course at the undergraduate level.
 One way of seeing this is to look at the lengths of some standard books on the subject.
-Morris Kline's Mathematical Thought from Ancient to Modern Times has 51 chapters and is over 1250 pages long; one might add that its coverage of mathematics after about 1920 is somewhat biased and rather limited.
-Similarly, the Third Edition of C. B. Bover and U. C. Merzbach's History of Mathematics is nearly 700 pages long, the book A History of Mathematics - An Introduction by V. Katz is about 1000 pages long, and the much older two volume History of Mathematics by D. E. Smith from the mid nineteen twenties has a combined length of about 1350 pages.
-The official text for this course, the Seventh Edition of D. M. Burton's History of Mathematics, is also about 800 pages long and the density of words per page is higher than most if not all of the other books mentioned above.
+Morris Kline's Mathematical Thought from Ancient to Modern Times has 51 chapters and is over 1250 pages long.
+The second edition of C. B. Boyer and U. C. Merzbach's History of Mathematics is nearly 750 pages long.
+The much older two volume History of Mathematics by D. E. Smith from the mid 1920s has a combined length of about 1350 pages.
+The official text for this course, the fifth edition of D. M. Burton's History of Mathematics, is also about 750 pages long and the density of words per page is higher than most if not all of the other books mentioned above.
 Going through any of these books completely would mean covering at least 75 pages of text per week.
-Beyond simple page counting, there are several compelling reasons why it is unreasonable to expect that any undergraduate level survey of mathematical history to say much if anything about mathematical developments during the past 100 years.
-In particular, any such discussion would have to involve a great deal of mathematical material that is generally not covered, or even mentioned, below the graduate level.
+Beyond simple page counting, there are several compelling reasons why it is unreasonable to expect that any account of mathematical history to say much if anything about mathematical developments during the past 70 years without discussing mathematical material that is generally not discussed below the graduate level.

 Therefore it is necessary to say something about the sorts of topics that we shall cover and how we shall do so.
 First of all, it makes sense to focus attention on the historical development of material that undergraduates have seen in the courses taken during the first two years of college.
 Second, due to time constraints our main emphasis will be on the evolution of mathematics as it currently exists in our contemporary civilization.
-All cultures have had some form of mathematics or pre - mathematics.
+All cultures have had some form of mathematics or pre-mathematics.
 In particular, many societies have independently developed similar ideas, often from extremely different perspectives, and it must be stressed that the limited discussion of such achievements reflects our time constraints and by no means signifies any lack of appreciation or respect.
 Third, since this is an upper division mathematics course it will contain a very significant amount of mathematics, including worked out problems in class, homework exercises, and even some proofs.
-Finally, our perspective for this course will be that the historical development of mathematics is largely about people discovering and learning how to solve problems and trying to understand natural phenomena.
+Finally, our perspective for this course will be that the development of mathematics is about people learning how to solve problems and trying to understand natural phenomena.